Chart Color Schemes

 An assessment of population growth drivers in Seaford reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Nov 2025, the estimated population for the Seaford (Vic.) statistical area (Lv2) is around 18,332.
-This figure reflects an increase of 1,117 people since the 2021 Census, which reported a population of 17,215.
-The change was inferred from the resident population estimated at 18,072 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 290 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,478 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The Seaford (Vic.)
-(SA2) saw a population growth of 6.5% since the 2021 census, exceeding the SA4 region's 4.0%.
+Based on ABS population updates and AreaSearch's validation, Seaford's population was estimated at around 18,352 by February 2026.
+This reflected an increase of 1,137 people since the 2021 Census, which reported a population of 17,215.
+The change was inferred from AreaSearch's estimation of 18,072 residents following examination of ABS's ERP data release in June 2024 and an additional 305 validated new addresses since the Census date.
+This level resulted in a density ratio of 1,480 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Seaford's growth of 6.6% since the 2021 census exceeded the SA4 region (4.1%) and the SA3 area, marking it as a growth leader in the region.
 Natural growth contributed approximately 50.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the Seaford (Vic.)
-(SA2) is expected to grow by 1,893 persons to 2041, reflecting an increase of 8.9% in total over the 17 years.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered, it utilised VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing weighted aggregation from LGA to SA2 levels.
+Growth rates by age group were applied across all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, the suburb of Seaford (Vic.) is expected to grow by 1,893 persons to 2041, reflecting an increase of 8.8% in total over the 17 years.

 Frequently Asked Questions - Population